elvintanhust/POP-Interest-Point/README.md

 ## Pretrained models
 We provide the pre-trained models in the `save_POP_model/` and `save_recon_model/` folders:
-* `POP_net_pretrained.pth` in the `save_POP_model/` folder: the model to achieve the detection and description of interest point.
+* `save_POP_model/POP_net_pretrained.pth` in the folder: the model to achieve the detection and description of interest point.
 It is the model denoted as `POP` in the paper, which is used in most experiments.
-* `recon_net_pretrained.pth` in the `save_recon_model/` folder: the model of reconstructor which is detailed in the Section 3.4.
+* `save_recon_model/recon_net_pretrained.pth` in the folder: the model of reconstructor which is detailed in the Section 3.4.
 Here the model is trained with COCO 2014 dataset.
 During the training of POP, this model is used in the computation of informativeness property.
 Note POP no longer depends on this model in the testing stage.

 ## The evaluation of POP
-We provide the evaluation code on [HPatches](https://github.com/hpatches/hpatches-dataset) dataset, which references the evaluation process of [SuperPoint](https://github.com/rpautrat/SuperPoint).
+We provide the evaluation code for [HPatches](https://github.com/hpatches/hpatches-dataset) dataset, which references the evaluation process of [SuperPoint](https://github.com/rpautrat/SuperPoint).
 Before perform the evaluation on the entire HPatches, you can first verify the environment by running the script directly:
 ```bash
 python eval_POP_net.py
 ```